+???
 Follow Along: Using the GRASS plugin

-- 1. Click on the Plugins -> GRASS -> Open Mapset menu next to the Plugins -> GRASS -> New Mapset menu that we saw in the previous section. - 2.
+- 1. Click on the Plugins ► GRASS ► Open Mapset menu. - 2.
 Browse to the GRASS database folder: be careful!
 You must choose the parent folder, not the GRASS Mapset one.
 Indeed GRASS will read all the Locations of the database and all the Mapsets of each Location: